"They're Dropping Like Flies"

 “Mom, it’s no big deal.
 Every city in America has an opiate problem.
 Ours is no worse than any other.”

-“They don’t have a problem in Salem.”
+“They don’t have a problem with it in Salem.”

 “Salem’s not a major city.
 Besides, if they had one, the people would hang the dope dealers for practicing witchcraft.”